Supporting EPM Recovery with Massage

 If you suspect your horse has EPM contact your veterinarian ASAP so they can conduct an examination.
 Your vet will work with you to pick the best treatment plan for your horse.

-How well your horse recovers from EPM depends a lot on how quickly it was treated and what neurological damage it sustained.
-Horses that had mild symptoms and were treated early have the best prognosis.
-High stress situations such as shows, a change in living situation, pregnancy or poor nutrition can sometimes cause EPM to flair up again.
+How well your horse recovers from EPM depends a lot on how quickly he was treated and what neurological damage he has sustained.
+Horses with mild symptoms who are treated early tend to have the best prognosis.
+Exactly how much nerve damage and subsequent muscle weakness your horse has sustained may only become fully apparent as he returns to work.

 Massage techniques with different frequencies, amplitudes and intensities stimulate the mechanoreceptors which sense pressure, stretching, vibrations, temperature, touch and motion.
 Through this stimulation, additional proprioceptive and kinesthetic information is generated improving self awareness, coordination, and balance for safer movement.
 (Kinesthesia is awareness of how the body is moving in space or the ability to feel movements of the limbs and body.
 Proprioception is the awareness of where the body is in space, regardless of how it got into that position).